chuchuroth/ROS_basics_in_5_days/ros2_ws/presentation.md

-control logic:
-sector based  + weight
-PID

 Next Steps for Real Gazebo Integration
 To get the system working with a real TurtleBot3 in Gazebo, you would need to:

-Fix Gazebo Issues:
++ Fix Gazebo Issues:

-Determine why Gazebo is crashing on startup (possibly due to hardware requirements or conflicting processes) Make sure the correct environment variables are set for TurtleBot3 Test with Real Sensors:
+Determine why Gazebo is crashing on startup (possibly due to hardware requirements or conflicting processes) Make sure the correct environment variables are set for TurtleBot3

++ Test with Real Sensors:

-The real wall_finder.py needs to process actual LiDAR data from the /scan topic Ensure the robot can correctly identify and approach walls Parameter Tuning:
+The real wall_finder.py needs to process actual LiDAR data from the /scan topic Ensure the robot can correctly identify and approach walls

++ Parameter Tuning:

-Adjust control parameters in the wall following algorithm for smooth navigation Tune wall detection thresholds based on the LiDAR characteristics Fix Package Indexing:
+Adjust control parameters in the wall following algorithm for smooth navigation Tune wall detection thresholds based on the LiDAR characteristics

++ Fix Package Indexing:

 Research why ROS 2 can't find the wall_follower package even though it's properly built and installed This may involve checking the ROS 2 workspace setup or ament indexing system